 In big cities like Seoul and Busan, riding a bike can be dangerous, this is especially true if you have ever seen the driving style of the people in Korea.
 In Haeundae district, there are dedicated bike lanes on many pavements that are relatively safe.

 The city of Busan offers a public bike-share program in several spots.
 You can find a free bike rental scheme in the Haeundae district as well.
 It runs between 9:30 and 17:50 from March to October.
-For foreigners, the passport or ID card is required.
+For foreigners, a passport or ID card is required.

-Things to do around Haeundae
+Things to do around Haeundae:

 - Busan City Tour Bus Discount Ticket

-- Busan 1 Day Bus Tour
+- Busan 1-Day Bus Tour

 - Gimhae Airport/Busan Station ↔ Busan City Transfer